Keyboard shortcuts

 • JSON Data - All resource data uses serde_json::Value

 You now have a working SCIM server!
-The examples above demonstrate all core functionality needed for most SCIM implementations.
+The examples above demonstrate all core functionality needed for SCIM 2.0 compliant implementations.